Čeština

 Vidilica viewpoint

 Rychlá fakta: Sun-warmed stone and pine-scented air frame a ridge-top lookout that serves up sweeping sea views and a surprising tangle of trails where locals jog and families picnic.
-Along the paths you'll spot tiny chapels, old cisterns and tucked-away Roman steps, quiet spots where bird song and the scent of rosemary outnumber the chatter of tourists.
+Along the paths you will spot tiny chapels, old cisterns and tucked-away Roman steps, quiet spots where bird song and the scent of rosemary outnumber the chatter of tourists.

 Rychlá fakta: Powdery sand and shallow, warm water make it ideal for wading and people-watching, while nearby cafés and beach bars keep the energy lively into the night.
-Locals play a barefoot ball game called picigin right in the surf, a quirky spectacle that’s as fun to watch as it is to join.
+Locals play a barefoot ball game called picigin right in the surf, a quirky spectacle that is as fun to watch as it is to join.

 Zajímavosti: A local tradition called picigin, invented in 1908, still draws 5 to 12 barefoot players into ankle-deep water to keep a small rubber ball aloft using only cupped hands, with the strict rule that the ball must never touch the water.
 At sunset the place smells of salt and fried fish, palms slap the ball like hand-drums, and spectators lean on warm limestone steps sipping espresso while shouting nicknames like Mate and Ivan.